 The L&R Committee meets three times per year.

 Spring L&R meeting – This meeting is held at the start of the Minnesota Legislative session in St. Paul.
 The meeting educates the L&R committee on the status of legislative issues and priorities and prepares them to lobby their legislators.

 Fall L&R Meeting – Held after the conclusion of the District meetings, this is an educational working meeting.
 The L&R Committee reviews resolutions submitted from county units, District meetings, and individual Townships.
 The Fall Meeting currently takes place in St. Cloud, MN.

 MAT’s Annual Meeting.
 MAT members vote on the legislative resolutions recommended from the L&R process.
 Each township official from member townships in good standing is eligible to vote on all resolutions.
 This location varies each year.
-The 2018 Annual meeting will take place in Duluth.
-Mankato follows in 2019 and St. Cloud in 2020.
+The 2021 Annual Meeting will take place September 9-11, 2021 in St Cloud.

 Additional meetings may be called as determined necessary by the Board President.